 Every year at Purim, I like to experiment with a new hamantaschen flavor.
+With these cookies, it’s all about the filling flavor.
 I always make our standard family classics– poppy seed, apricot, prune, and Nutella (my stepdaughter’s favorite!).
 Then I throw in a couple of new flavors to change things up.
 If the family likes them, I add them to the list for next year.

 This year, I tried to come up with a filling that was really unique… something I’ve never seen before.
 I recently learned how to make dulce de leche in the oven, and I’ve been addicted ever since.
 The sweet, creamy, lightly salted caramel flavor is so amazing, and it’s surprisingly simple to make.
 My mind started drifting to ways I could use it in a hamantaschen filling.
 Most hamantaschen fillings I’ve used in the past are fruit based.
 What fruit goes best with caramel flavor?
 Why apple, of course!